Crichtant History, Family Crest & Coats of Arms

 Some of the Crichtant family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Crichtant family to the New World and Oceana
+Migration of the Crichtant family

 Some of the Boernician-Scottish Clan families who came to North America were Loyalists who went north to Canada after the American War of Independence.
 Families on both sides of the border went on to found two of the world's great nations.
 This century, families with Scottish roots have rediscovered their heritage through highland games and clan societies.
 An inquiry into the early roots of North American families reveals a number of immigrants bearing the name Crichtant or a variant listed above: John Crichton who settled in New Jersey in 1686; James Crichton settled in New York in 1820; James Critton settled in Potomac Maryland in 1747; Ann Crighton settled in Philadelphia, Pennsylvania in 1774.